bennysteepz/singlingo/README.md

 ---

-## 🙌 Why “Karaoke Lingo”?
+## 🙌 Why "Sing Lingo"?

-Because it’s not just about music — it’s about learning language through sound, culture, and good vibes.
+Because it's not just about music — it's about learning language through sound, culture, and good vibes.
-Whether you're at a karaoke room in Hawaiʻi or learning on your phone in bed, you're picking up real, memorable language — one verse at a time.
+Whether you're at a singing room in Hawaiʻi or learning on your phone in bed, you're picking up real, memorable language — one verse at a time.

 ---

 ## 📦 Coming Soon

-- Stats view: “Your most-played words”
+- Stats view: "Your most-played words"
 - Daily play goals
 - Reverse mode (translation only)
 - Upload your own songs